Peterbilt 379 Dash Warning Lights

 Here are some tips for troubleshooting Peterbilt 379 dash warning lights:

-3. The “brake system” warning light indicates a problem with the truck’s brakes.
-This could be something as simple as low brake fluid levels or worn brake pads.
+3. The "brake system" warning light indicates a truck brake problem.
+This could be as simple as low brake fluid levels or worn brake pads.
 Check the fluid level and add more if necessary.
-If that doesn’t fix the problem, then take the truck to a mechanic for further diagnosis and repairs.
+If that doesn't fix the problem, take the truck to a mechanic for further diagnosis and repair.

 4. The “battery” warning light on your dash indicates a problem with the electrical system.
 This could be due to something as simple as a loose connection or a blown fuse.
 If the light is on, you should have your vehicle checked by a qualified technician as soon as possible.